Scaramucci: Trump should have been 'much harsher' on white nationalists

-"I wouldn't have recommended that statement," Scaramucci said on ABC News’ "This Week."
-“I think he needed to be much harsher as it related to the white supremacists and the nature of that, I applaud Gen. McMaster for calling it out for what it is — it’s actually terrorism.”
+"I wouldn't have recommended that statement," Scaramucci said on ABC News' "This Week" after H.R.
+McMaster, Trump's national security adviser, condemned the attack as terrorism.
+"I think he needed to be much harsher as it related to the white supremacists and the nature of that, I applaud General McMaster for calling it out for what it is — it's actually terrorism."

 "And whether it's domestic or international terrorism, with the moral authority of the presidency you have to call that stuff out," he said.